-Organizations that propose to operate in only one state must apply through the Governorappointed State or Territory Commissions.
-Each commission administers its own selection process and submits the applications it selects to compete for funding directly to AmeriCorps.
+Organizations that propose to operate in only one state must apply through the Governor-appointed State or Territory Commissions.
+Each Commission administers its own selection process and submits the applications it selects to compete for funding directly to AmeriCorps.
 Single-State applicants must contact their Commissions to learn about their state or territory processes and deadlines.
 State deadlines may be significantly earlier than the AmeriCorps deadlines and may have additional requirements.
 The list of Commissions can be found on the AmeriCorps.gov State Service Commissions webpage.
 A Single-State application from a State or Territory with a Commission that is submitted directly to AmeriCorps by the applicant rather than the Commission will be considered noncompliant and will not be reviewed.
-See the Mandatory Supplemental Information found here for descriptions of National Direct and Single-State applicants.
+In order to be reviewed as a National Direct applicant rather than a